Below please find CountyCare’s Clinical Practice Guidelines.

 US Preventive Services Task Force

-Screen all women 65 years and older for bone mineral density with dual-energy x-ray absorptiometry.
-For those with one risk factor or having a fracture risk equivalent to a 65-year-old white woman, screening may begin earlier.
+Screen all women 65 years and older for bone mineral density with dual energy x-ray absorptiometry.
+For those with one risk factor or having a fracture risk equivalent to a 65 year old white woman, screening may begin earlier.
 An interval of two (2) years is usually sufficient for clinical changes.
-Risk factors may include certain ethnicities, very low BMI, history of fractures, tobacco use, limited exercise, and other chronic diseases.
+Risk factor may include certain ethnicities, very low BMI, history of fractures, tobacco use, limited exercise, and other chronic diseases.

 Tuberculosis Screening